bradymholt/jsh/README.md

 ### data

 You can pass a `data` parameter which will then be sent as the body of the request.
-If you pass a JavaScript object, it will be converted to JSON automatically and headers `Content-Type`, `Accept` will be set to `application/json`, unless specified differently.
+If you pass a JavaScript object, it will be converted to JSON and `Content-Type`, `Accept`, and `Content-Length` will be be automatically set, unless specified differently.

 ```js